 If you want to build lasting self-awareness there are a few steps to follow even though the one solution with the one outcome doesn’t exist.
 It depends on where you are.

-- Increase your focus and recognise what’s going on in your and body and around
+1. Increase your focus and recognize what’s going on in your body and around

 If you implement these strategies and work on the questions below you will feel the gain in self-awareness week after week.